The truth is that travelling doesn’t require lots of money. Here’s how to deal with limiting beliefs and start travelling.

 Since I am not you, and I don’t know what scares you the most, I can only assume and use my own fears.

-- I will never have enough money to go to South East Asia (or whatever I want to go)
+- I will never have enough money to go to South East Asia (or whatever I want to go to)

 - I can’t save up any money

-1. I will never have enough money to go to South East Asia (or whatever I want to go)
+1. I will never have enough money to go to South East Asia (or whatever I want to go to)

 BUT!!!!
 A small reminder here:

 THINGS HAPPEN WHEN I WORK FOR THEM TO HAPPEN.

 I decided (decide on something concrete and work from there) I wanted to go to South East Asia, and after short research (Google is your friend), I discovered the average amount of money that I need for a month.

 Now, I change that belief into “I want to go to South East Asia”.